Canvas Tutorial: an arc is defined by two angles

 context.arc(150, 5, 70, 0, Math.PI, false);

-The direction of rotation may be changed
+Changing the direction of rotation

 By default the rotation is clock-watch and it is false.
 We can reverse the direction with an optional sixth parameter.